hcengineering/huly-docs/src/content/docs/getting-started/create-project.md

 Select the Tracker view by clicking the checkbox icon on the left sidebar, and ensure the side panel is open by clicking the horizontal lines at the top left.

 Click the `+` icon that appears when hovering over "Your Projects" in the side panel.
-This will open a dialog where you can enter some initial settings your Project.
+This will open a dialog where you can enter some initial settings for your Project.
 After entering your desired settings, click `Create`.

 ### Project settings